Darrell Waltrip: Junior Johnson years: 1981–1986

-He ended 1981 with 11 poles, 12 wins, 21 top fives, and 25 top tens.
-Not only did Waltrip win 12 races, he also won the Winston Cup championship over nemesis Bobby Allison, rallying from a nearly 300-point deficit in midsummer and taking the points lead for keeps with a second place finish at Dover in September.
+He ended 1981 with eleven poles, twelve wins, 21 top fives, and 25 top tens.
+Not only did Waltrip win twelve races, he also won the Winston Cup championship over nemesis Bobby Allison, rallying from a nearly 300-point deficit in midsummer and taking the points lead for keeps with a second-place finish at Dover in September.
 Waltrip then strung together four consecutive victories and ran well in the final two races of the season to win by 53 points.

-In 1982, Waltrip again won 12 races and basically repeated his 1981 season.
+In 1982, Waltrip again won twelve races and basically repeated his 1981 season.
 He claimed his second championship in a row that year, again scratching and clawing his way past Bobby Allison with a late-season charge, taking the lead at Martinsville in October, and winning the title by 72 points.

 At the 1983 Daytona 500 on February 20, 1983, Waltrip, a pre-race favorite to win the race, drove the Chevrolet Monte Carlo SS Pepsi Challenger.
 He was involved in an accident when his car spun on lap 64, at exit of turn 4, at nearly 200 mph, as he was making an evasive maneuver to avoid rear-ending a much slower car ahead of him.
 Waltrip locked his brakes but the car slid for several hundred feet, then struck an earthen embankment near the entrance to pit road.
 The force of the impact was so violent that Waltrip's car was thrown back onto the track, in front of oncoming traffic.
 Waltrip then made hard contact with the outside concrete retaining wall once again into oncoming traffic.
 Cale Yarborough, the eventual winner of the race, barely avoided hitting the demolished Pepsi Challenger.
-Waltrip suffered a concussion and was taken by ambulance to the Halifax Medical Center for observation and medical treatment.
+Waltrip was taken by ambulance to the Halifax Medical Center for observation and medical treatment.
 The crash was a wake-up call and a life-changing event for Waltrip.
 When he heard drivers and fans joking that the crash would "knock him conscious" or "finally shut him up", he realized for the first time how unpopular he was and resolved to clean up his image.
 The years following that crash would see a different Darrell Waltrip, one who worked hard to repair and rebuild his relationship with fans and fellow drivers.
 Years later, Waltrip would be voted (by NASCAR fans) "Most Popular Driver", two years in a row, (1989, 1990).